codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/environment-deployments.md

 max-width="50%"
 %}

-Note that the application is using a [Load Balancer](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/) and this means extra costs on your cloud provider.
+Note that the application uses a [Load Balancer](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/){:target="\_blank"} and this means extra costs on your cloud provider.
 When you are ready to clean up the application run the following:

 ```
 helm uninstall example-staging -n staging